Heated tobacco product: IUOC 2

 The IUOC 2 is marketed by Shenzhen Yukan Technology Co., Limited, of China.
 The HTP can use any pack of 20 cigarettes on a single battery charge and does not use tobacco-filled cartridges.
 It is an updated version over the original IUOC and was formally launched in 2018 at InterTabac in Germany.

 lil

 The lil is an HTP that heats a cigarette stick with a circular blade that was launched by the Korea Tobacco & Ginseng Corporation on 20 November 2017.
 According to the company, a two-hour battery charge lasts for up to 20 cigarette sticks, its refills are cheaper than the IQOS and glo, and will fit in the IQOS product, though they do not recommend doing so for safety reasons.

 Mok

-In May 2019, China Tobacco debuted the Mok in Korea.
+In May 2019, China Tobacco debuted the Mok in South Korea.
 According to the company, Mok is more compact and weighs less than other products such as glo, IQOS, and lil.
 The Coo sticks are longer and wider than tobacco sticks from other companies.